JSP secretary general resigns in second high-profile exit in days

 “Preventing a national parliamentarian with immunity from traveling is an unjustifiable violation of the law and an affront to the independence of parliament,” he said.

-Odawaa’s exit is the second prominent departure from the JSP in recent days, coming after Southwest State President Abdiaziz Hassan Mohamed Laftagareen resigned from the party.
-The resignations underscore widening rifts as relations sour between the federal government and several regional administrations.
+Odawaa’s exit is the second prominent resignation from the JSP in recent days, coming after Southwest State President Abdiaziz Hassan Mohamed Laftagareen stepped away from the party.
+The departures highlight widening political rifts as tensions rise between the federal government and several regional administrations.

-President Mohamud’s term is due to end in May 2026, but the amended constitution extends the mandate of federal institutions by one year.
-Puntland State, Jubbaland and Southwest State have rejected the extension, as have opposition groups, raising fears that rival political tracks could emerge in parallel.
+President Mohamud’s current term is set to conclude in May 2026, though the constitutional amendments extend the mandate of federal institutions by one year.
+Puntland State, Jubbaland and Southwest State, along with opposition groups, have rejected the extension, fueling concerns that competing political tracks could emerge.